 Tax incentives for business investment, a common economic development tool employed by local governments, are often criticized as bad policy but good politics: they aren't cost-effect strategies to attract investment or create jobs, but offer electoral returns for politicians who give them out.
-Politicians claim credit for the benefits of incentive use but hide the costs of these incentives.
+Politicians can reap the benefits of incentive use (credit claiming) but hide the costs of these incentives.
 Building on the literature on the "fiscal illusion," we theorize that making the costs of incentives transparent will reduce the use of these policy tools.
 We leverage a policy change that required local governments to begin reporting the costs of their tax incentives, GASB 77, to test whether transparency impacts local economic development policy (e.g., reduces tax incentive use).
 Using a difference-in-differences design, we estimate that GASB 77 had no discernible effect on local governments' use of tax incentives.
-We supplement our quantitative analysis with surveys of local politicians and heads of finance for municipalities, as well as elite interviews with supporters of GASB 77 and additional empirical tests on the role of media markets on incentive use.
-Our results suggest that transparency is only effective in the presence of pressure groups that can make use of the disclosed information.
+We supplement our quantitative analysis with surveys of local politicians and heads of finance for municipalities, as well as elite interviews with supporters of GASB 77 and additional empirical tests on the role of local-level electoral competition and local newspapers on incentive use.
+Our results suggest that transparency is only effective in the presence of pressure groups that can use the disclosed information to hold elected officials accountable.